-Make a trio of mini needle-felted Christmas trees by Gretel Parker, complete with teeny baubles and tiny tinsel, as this year’s festive table centrepiece…
+Make a trio of mini needle felt christmas tree decorations by Gretel Parker.
+They’ve even teeny baubles and tiny tinsel making them the perfect festive table centrepiece…

 Around noon, on Christmas day, with a table crammed full of hot food and loved ones sporting paper crowns, we’ll all be set to eat Christmas dinner.
 Luckily for this festive make, it’s only dinky and can quite happily sit between the sprouts and roasties without taking up any room at all.

 Crowded table like no other?
 Place them atop a paper doily on the mantelpiece or plant on the windowsill for passersby to enjoy.
 They’re even cuter in real life!
 Here’s how to make these felt christmas tree decorations…

 You will need:

 • One felting mat (sponge or brush)

 • At least three size 40 felting needles, spiral or triangular

 • Beading needle and thread to match

 • 2 x green roving, 50 x 4cm

 • Colourful assortment of 8mm and 4mm beads